gaepdit/gaepdit.github.io/git/index.md

 ## .gitignore files

 Use these links to generate global .gitignore files.
-These files should be added to your user directory (`%userprofile%` on Windows) and must be named "`.gitignore`" (with no other extension).
+These files should be added to your user directory (`%userprofile%` on Windows) and must be named `.gitignore` (with no other extension).

 * [Windows](https://www.toptal.com/developers/gitignore/api/ssh,windows,microsoftoffice)
 * [MacOS](https://www.toptal.com/developers/gitignore/api/ssh,macos,microsoftoffice)